kalentjne/GrandChaseMacro/README.txt

 Set game language to English
 Turn off chat / notification in Grand Chase game Setting For which hero you choose to use ultimate - please equip him/her with default 6* avatar (except Elesis, all skins are supported)
-Lowest resolution of your screen must be 1440 x 900 Only English is supported
+Only English is supported
 This macro is mouse interfered.